NRDsstuff/nixos-config/README.md

 # hilariously overengineered shitty nixos config
-this is the nixos config that i use on my main pc
+this is the nixos config that i use on my main pc and surface pro

 yæy